chisedotdev/subject-directory-organizer/README.md

 - **C++ Compiler**: Ensure you have a C++ compiler installed on your system to compile and run the program.

 ## Example
-Suppose you have a file named `subject_names.txt` containing the following subject names:
+Suppose you have a file named `subject_names.txt` containing the following subject names, with each name on a separate line:

 Mathematics
 Physics
 Chemistry